Monday - Friday 8 am to 4 pm

 - The application form (RP-467), should be filed with the city, town, or village assessor for partial exemption from city, town, and village property taxes.

 - The application generally must be filed in the assessor's office on or before the appropriate taxable status date is March 1st.

 STAR Program (School Tax Relief)

 New York State, through the STAR Program, provides an exemption from school taxes for all owner-occupied primary residences.
 View information on how to register for the STAR program.

 Enhanced Star is now renewed for you by the State.
 The Enhanced Star is for those people 65 years of age or older with an adjusted gross income in 2022 of $98,700 or less.
 View the New York State Enhanced Star eligibility requirements.
-Proof of age and income is requested.
+Proof of age and income is required.
 Please note: for property owned by a husband and wife, or by siblings, only one of them has to be at least 65 years old. *The qualifying individual does not need to be 65 at the time of filing but must turn 65 by December 31st of that year.
 A star exemption must be in place in 2015 or you need to register with the State.

 The Basic Exemption requires that your home in Ballston be your primary residency and owner-occupied.
 To qualify, 2020 adjusted gross income cannot exceed $500,000.
 View the New York State Basic Star eligibility requirements.
 You do not have to be 65 years of age to qualify for the Basic Star.
 New owners after March 2, 2015 must register with New York State to receive a star check in September.

 The Alternative exemption 458a provides a property tax exemption of 15% of assessed value to veterans who served during wartime and an additional 10% to those who served in a combat zone.
 The law also provides an additional exemption to disabled veterans.
 The application form for the alternative exemption is RP-458-a; it must be filed with your local assessor.
 There are exemption caps on these.